Need to know

 The cheapest supermarket in Australia

-In September our mystery shoppers visited 104 supermarkets across the country and recorded the prices of 14 popular grocery items.
+In December our mystery shoppers visited 104 supermarkets around the country and recorded the prices of 14 popular grocery items.
 We shopped at Woolworths, Coles and IGA at each location and at Aldi in the states where they are found.

 Prices including specials

-Based on prices including specials and compared to our first wave of research, both Aldi and Coles basket costs have dropped since our first quarterly survey in March, while Woolworths has increased.
+Based on prices including specials, both Aldi and Coles basket costs have dropped since our first quarterly survey in March 2024, while Woolworths has increased.

 Prices without specials